SC2 Speedrun Random Bronze to Diamond – Part 20: Who makes a Bc in the first 10 mins? Me. – StarCraft eSports

 Planets Starcraft – Char

-Char was once one of the thirteen core worlds of the Confederacy, but the planet is known as the primary hive of the alien Zerg.
+Char was once one of the thirteen core of the Confederacy, but the planet is known as the primary hive of the alien Zerg.
 After its discovery, Char turned out to be an inhospitable, volcanic planet; Ash covered much of the surface, obscuring the corrosive atmosphere.
 Extremely high levels of cosmic rays make the environment all the more dangerous.

 Starcraft Units – Mule